ZdenekPrudil/Orphan2020/README.md

 # Orphan2020
-Pickled GP models from the Orphan paper
+Pickled GP models from the Orphan paper.

+If you use GP models in your work, please cite soooon ...